Ericsson/dataplanebook/src/threading/threading.rst

 ^^^^^^^^^^^^^^^^^

-A :term:`user mode thread`, sometimes shortened to user thread, is a thread which is managed not by the kernel, but by some userspace library, programming language virtual machine or runtime, or the application itself.
+A :term:`user mode thread`, sometimes shortened to user thread, is a thread which is managed not by the kernel, but by some user space library, programming language virtual machine or runtime, or the application itself.